cjuszczak/explor-photos-node-api/README.md

-# explor.photos
+# Explor.photos

-explor.photos is my personal playground of sorts for playing with various new JavaScript frameworks to build my own personal photo gallery.
+Explor.photos is my personal playground of sorts for playing with various new JavaScript frameworks to build my own personal photo gallery.
 This is a work in progress and generally only updated time permitting.
+Currently the back-end work is in progress and the front-end work will start once a sufficient amount of the back-end is available for use.

 ### Prerequisites